-Join Chris Orwig for an in-depth discussion in this video Enhancing color and tone, part of Portrait Project: Changing a Background for Dramatic Effect.
+Join Chris Orwig for an in-depth discussion in this video Enhancing color and tone, part of Changing a Background for Dramatic Effect in Photoshop.

 …Let's take a look at how we can improve…the color and tone in this photograph using adjustment layers.…One of the problems with our project right now is…that the color and the subject just doesn't really work.…Remember I want to create a dramatic image where…we have these really rich and vibrant colors and tones.…Well to do that let's begin by closing the group portrait here.…Here we can click the eye icon on and off to see the before and after.…And one of the things that I want do is I…want to create an adjustment which affects the subject and also the background.…